JNUsuda/uberon-go/README.md

 | GO:0007399 | nervous system development |
 | GO:0007610| behavior |

-A table with the anatomic terms, related GO terms and relationship between them is available in an optional section.
-This can be used to filter the terms by relationship.
+A table with the anatomic terms, related GO terms and relationship between them is available in an optional section (_GO-relations.txt).
+This could optionally be used to filter the terms by relationship.

 ## Genes